WomensLaw serves and supports all survivors.

 If I get a protection order, will it show up in an internet search?

-According to federal law, which applies to all states, territories, and tribal lands, the courts are not supposed to make available publicly on the internet any information that would be likely to reveal your identity or location.
+According to federal law, which covers all states, territories, and tribal lands, courts are not supposed to publish online any information that could likely reveal your identity or location.
 This applies to all of these documents:

 Sexual Assault Protection Orders